Wait for it...

 Client Credentials/B2B (Bulk Data or one patient at a time)

-Apps that will access data for professional purposes will also be listed on the App Studio site, but will want to instead let us know you require a "Digital certificate for a UDAP FHIR client workflow" when registering on the EMR Direct website; the UDAP certificate can then be used in UDAP JWT-Based Client Authentication at any EMR Direct-supported FHIR R4 endpoint or a FHIR STU3 endpoint that has elected to enable client credentials grant.
-If the data holder approves it, access via client secret is an alternative option.
-Apps intending to make Bulk Data requests or use other privileged app workflows can register your app by reaching out directly to the Cures Update-capable data holder.
+Apps that will access data for professional purposes will also be listed on the App Studio site, but will want to instead let us know you require a "Digital certificate for a UDAP FHIR client workflow" when registering on the EMR Direct website; the UDAP certificate can then be used in UDAP JWT-Based Client Authentication (B2B) at any EMR Direct-supported FHIR endpoint that has elected to enable client credentials grant.
+Apps intending to make Bulk Data requests or use other privileged app workflows can register your app by reaching out directly to the data holder.
 In either case, the data holder must also authorize the app’s access to health data.

 Servers and Identity Providers